bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 ## The XM file format

 This section is reserved for explaining what the XM file format is and what you should know about it.

-**This is a very important piece of theory to understand**, because each tracker format works differently.
+**This is a very important piece of theory to understand**, because each tracker format works differently, so understanding the one you're using is key to mastering it.

 Okay, let's get into it.

+### Intro to XM

+A brief bit of history and introductory trivia about the format.

+The XM (**"eXtended Module"**) is a direct decendant of the MOD (**"Module"**) format.<br>
+Unlike a MOD, XM has:

+- 16-bit sample support
+- Instruments
+- Sample looping
+- The ability to store more than 4 tracks (up to 256 in MT)

+and so on.

 ### Notes